Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Proof of Theorem

-for a suitable constant $C\ge 1$.
-Thanks to~\eqref{zeta} and for $\varepsilon$ small enough, taking the limit for $t \to +\infty$ on both sides of the latter, the term in the last line converges to zero.
+Thanks to~\eqref{zeta}, we have that $2C_2\left(\delta + \Upsilon \zeta\right) < 1$ and hence taking the limit for $t \to +\infty$ on both sides of the latter, the term in the last line converges to zero.
 This concludes the proof of this lemma. \end{proof}